catalyst-cloud/catalystcloud-docs/source/first-instance/shade-sdk.rst

      remote_ip_prefix=restricted_cidr_range,
  )

-The code above specifys 0.0.0.0/0 as the source.
+The code above specifies 0.0.0.0/0 as the source.
 In doing so, you are allowing access from any IP to your compute instance on the port and protocol selected.
 This is often desirable when exposing a web server (eg: allow HTTP and HTTPs access from the Internet), but is insecure when exposing other protocols, such